Cash Management Agreement

 By opening or continuing to hold an account with us, you agree to be bound by this Agreement as well as any other agreement or document we may provide to you from time to time in connection with the Account.

 The Account is a non-consumer demand deposit account used to hold your business deposits and make certain types of payments and transfers.
-To open an Account, you must be a sole proprietorship, corporation, unincorporated association, limited liability company, limited liability partnership, or partnership (collectively, “Business Entity”) within the United States or its territories.
+To open an Account, you must be a sole proprietorship, corporation, unincorporated association, limited liability company, limited liability partnership, or partnership (collectively, “Business Entity”) within the fifty (50) United States, the District of Columbia, and all U.S. territories.
 Other eligibility requirements may apply.
 This Account may only be used for business purposes and cannot be used for any personal, family or household purposes.

 We may decline to open an Account for any reason at the sole discretion of the Bank or Program Partner.
 We are not liable for any damages or liabilities resulting from refusal of an Account relationship.

-1.3 Online or Mobile Access to Your Account
+- 3 Online or Mobile Access To Your Account

 When you open an Account, you will also be given access to an online business banking service available at https://www.stessa.com and the Stessa mobile application (collectively, “Online Banking Services”) offered by the Program Partner that you can use to access your Account, view information about your Account, and conduct certain transactions.
 You may also be given access to various features through the Online Banking Services separate from your Account.
 If you cancel your enrollment in the Online Banking Services at any time, we may close your Account (see Section 3.13 below).

 To open an Account, you must agree to go “paperless.”
-This means that you must (1) provide us with and continue to maintain a valid email address and (2) accept electronic delivery of all communications that we need or decide to send you in connection with your Account by agreeing to our Electronic Communications Disclosure and Consent available at https://www.stessa.com/SCMterms.
+This means that you must (a) provide us with and continue to maintain a valid email address and (b) accept electronic delivery of all communications that we need or decide to send you in connection with your Account by agreeing to our Electronic Communications Disclosure and Consent available at https://www.stessa.com/electronic-communications-disclosure/.

 You may be given the ability to designate additional individuals (“Authorized Users”) who you authorize to access your Account and/or conduct transactions through your Account.
 By establishing an Authorized User, you understand that any transaction authorization, instruction, or any other action concerning your Account that your Authorized User engages in shall be deemed authorized by you and valid and we are under no obligation to investigate the authorization, instruction, or activity.
 You also agree that you will not hold us liable for acting upon any such authorization, instruction, or activity.
 We will continue to treat all actions taken by your Authorized User as authorized by you until you revoke the Authorized User’s access to your Account by notifying us by email at email@example.com.
 We also reserve the right to terminate your Authorized User’s access to the Account for any reason and without advance notice.